 $15.99

 If you've come across my collection before then you probably know that I need more than generic representation in my designs, the mainstream ideas are like looking at a desk covered in white copy papers, it all blends in together.
-I say If it's important make it stand out!
+I say If it's important, make it stand out!

 For the Paramedic Respiratory Therapist.

-A white cross layered onto the Blue Star of Life to signify the practicing realms; In Hospital and Out of Hospital care.
+A white cross layered onto the Blue Star of Life to signify the practicing realms: In-Hospital and Out-of-Hospital care.

 • 26% cotton, 74% polyester